stadium-software/workflow-steps/README.md

 ## Page Setup
 1. Drag a *Container* control to a page
 2. Add a class to the *Container* classes property to uniquely identify the control (e.g. workflow-steps-display)
+3. By default the workflow is displayed vertically.
+To change the direction to horizontal, add the class "workflow-horizontal" to the *Container* (e.g. workflow-steps-display workflow-horizontal)

 ## Page.Load Setup
 1. Drag a *List* control into the Page.Load event handler and name it (e.g. StepsList)